-An old legend tells of a giant humanoid creature called Golem (Hebrew for “unfinished matter”), formed by man out of mud and brought to life by magic in order to serve and to protect.
+An old legend tells of a giant humanoid creature called Golem (Hebrew for “unfinished matter”), formed by man out of mud and brought to life by magic.
+Created to serve and protect, the Golem lacked a will of his own, and carried the potential to harm.
+It eventually got out of control and was put down to become dirt again.
 Recounting ancient creation myths, this tale has captured the imagination of scholars and writers from the 2nd century Kabbalistic Book of Creation, to the late 16th-century story of the Golem of Prague, Mary Shelley's Frankenstein tale of the early 19th century, Sorcerer's Apprentice in Walt Disney’s Fantasia and contemporary video games.

 Lilach Schrag Artwork . לילך שרג עבודות אמנות

 Over the centuries, Jews have displayed an illustrated text, usually made in the form of papercuts or micrography, professing: “I have God always in front of me.”
 This powerful statement talks about introspection and connecting with spirituality by giving a visual representation to a thought.